Join a Lab

 Rhodes, NSW

-In Rhodes we focus on technical and creative skills, offering mentoring by professionals in coding, digital design, gaming, 3D modelling, 3D printing and more.
-We work to create a safe environment for social development.
+In The Lab Rhodes we focus on technical and creative skills, supported by professionals in coding, digital design, gaming, 3D printing and more.
+Suited for mature participants aged 13 to 16, our program is tailored to encourage social growth in a secure and supportive environment.

 To register your interest please click on the orange REGISTER button on this page and register your details and those of your child.
-Select the Rhodes Lab from the list at the top of the child registration screen.
+Select The Lab Rhodes from the list at the top in the child registration screen.

 Banyo, Qld

-The Lab at Banyo runs sessions at 4.30pm Wednesdays and Thursdays at Banyo Library Meeting Room 1 during school term dates.
+The Lab at Banyo runs sessions on Thursdays from 4pm – 6pm, with option of 6:30pm finish at Banyo Library Meeting Room 1 during school term dates.

 To register your child for the Banyo Lab please click on the orange REGISTER button on this page and enter your and your child’s details.
 Select the Banyo Lab from the list on the top of the child registration screen.